tong/atom-clock/README.md

 # Atom clock package

-Digital clock for the status bar.
+A simple digital clock for the Atom status bar.

 ![Screenshot](screenshot.png)